NervanaSystems/ngraph/doc/sphinx/source/training/qat.rst

 position in which the Q-DQ ops are placed needs to align with the fusions hardware does for inference.

-For more detail on QAT, see the whitepaper:
-*Quantize Neural Networks to 8-bit integer*.

 .. _Distiller guide: https://nervanasystems.github.io/distiller/algo_quantization.html#quantization-aware-training